Bezos Seeks to Revamp Meat Alternatives in Climate Push

 Stock Traders Bracing for Worst Shrug Off Hot CPI: Markets Wrap

 The Jeff Bezos-backed philanthropic organization will put money into establishing university research centers that will work on improving the taste, texture and nutrition of meat alternatives.
-The centers, set up over the next five years, will also focus on bringing down manufacturing costs and finding new ingredients, according to Andy Jarvis, director of Future of Food at the Bezos Earth Fund.
+The Bezos Centers for Sustainable Protein, to be set up over the next five years, will also focus on bringing down manufacturing costs and finding new ingredients, according to Andy Jarvis, director of Future of Food at the Bezos Earth Fund.

 “Alternative proteins are an imperative if we are to stay within planetary boundaries, if we are to feed 10 billion people within those boundaries,” Jarvis said in a video interview.
 “We’re investing in alternative proteins because they need to be successful.”

-The funding is part of a $1 billion commitment by the Bezos Earth Fund to tackle food’s impact on climate and nature.
-Alternative proteins have been singled out as a way to help shift diets away from livestock, a major driver of greenhouse gas emissions.
-But they have struggled to win over consumers due to a lack of flavor, high prices and concerns over nutrition.
+From plant-based burgers to cultivated meat and protein grown in fermentation tanks, alternative proteins have been singled out as a way to help shift diets away from livestock, a major driver of greenhouse gas emissions.
+But they have struggled to win over consumers due to a lack of flavor, high prices and concerns over their nutritional content.
+Investment has been drying up, while the nascent cellular market has been challenged by scale-up issues and government backlash.

 The Bezos Earth Fund was launched in early 2020 by Bezos — the world’s second-richest person and founder of Amazon.com Inc. — who pledged $10 billion to fight climate change and protect the natural world.